nfriend/website-3.0/_drafts/2022-09-22-dactyl-manuform.md

 </figure>
 <br>

 Finally, it was time to start wiring it up!
-First, I wrapped diodes around each pin.
+First, I wrapped diodes around one pin on each switch.

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/diodes_installed.jpg' | relative_url }}" alt="A keyboard half with diodes bent around one pin of the switch" />